symblai/symbl-for-zoom/README.md

 2. Second, run `node app.js` to start the node server
 3. Navigate to localhost:5000 to view the app

+## Zoom Settings

+Zoom setting "Require passcode for participants joining by phone" must be turned to off for the Symbl caller to connect.

 ## Note

 This is a sample application and should not be directly used in a production environment.
 Use this as a sample to build upon with proper production guidelines in mind.